Resources for Faculty and Staff

 Students use CAS services most effectively if they are introduced when they are needed for a specific reason.
 Recommending the centers too early and without a clear goal or objective to gain from the visit doesn’t help as much as recommending that students seek support for a particular project, exam, or key concept.
 Students should be encouraged to visit with a clear objective or goal to accomplish in the visit.

 Students should be encouraged to take control of their tutoring experience by bringing helpful items like the course syllabus, assignment description, grading rubric, notes, and textbook.
 Students get more out of their experience in a tutoring center if they are held accountable for the visit and their work.
 How can you help students more effectively utilize the Centers for Academic Success?

-◦ Schedule a tour of facility or invite a CAS representative to visit class right before service is needed.
+- Schedule a tour of the facility or invite a CAS representative to visit the class right before service is needed.